 Multicloud demands that enterprises take a fresh look at the way their IT estates are managed.
 It creates complexities, which intensify the traditional issues that IT departments face, including visibility, security, performance, processes integration and automation.

 With the growing number of data and applications across multiple cloud infrastructures, a single pane of glass is essential to ensure cloud sprawl does not get out of control.
-This is the key reason many organizations are turning to experienced partners like Orange Business Services to help by using a managed cloud services model for end-to-end visibility.
+This is the key reason many organizations are turning to experienced partners like Orange Business to help by using a managed cloud services model for end-to-end visibility.

 Orange Cloud Management Tools offers enterprises the suitable tools, as well as a partner with single point of responsibility, that are needed to manage a multicloud environment and maintain control of performance, processes, visibility, spend and, increasingly, the user experience.
 This provides access to cloud infrastructure experts, which is key where in-house competencies are lean, and frees up IT teams to focus on business-generating projects.